robherley/snips.sh/docs/contributing.md

 `just run`: runs the application locally with the required ONNX runtime configuration

-`just lint`: locally installs and runs the Go and web linters
+`just lint`: runs the Go and web linters

 `just migrate`: wrapper for [goose](https://github.com/pressly/goose) to manage database migrations (see [`database.md`](/docs/database.md))